joe-speedboat/workshop.ansible/10 vCenter Inventory.md

 ansible -m ping gateway1 -vvv 2>&1 |  grep EXEC
 <192.168.223.77> SSH: EXEC ssh -C -o ControlMaster=auto -o ControlPersist=60s -o KbdInteractiveAuthentication=no -o PreferredAuthentications=gssapi-with-mic,gssapi-keyex,hostbased,publickey -o PasswordAuthentication=no -o 'User="root"' -o ConnectTimeout=10 -o ControlPath=/root/.ansible/cp/39a2d87d88 192.168.223.77 '/bin/sh -c '"'"'echo ~root && sleep 0'"'"''
 ```
-Do you see the IP?
+* Do you see the IP?
-What does this mean
+* What does this mean?
+* What does it bring to us?
+* Linux Target?
+* vCenter Target?
+* Inventory?
+* Facts?

 ### Review
 * What is the benefit of a vCenter API Ansible inventory?